soerr/UnturnedDocumentation/Config.json/items.md

 ![items quality](assets/items_quality.png)

 ### Quality_Multiplier
+Multiplier on the quality of items that spawn.
+When greater than "1", items will spawn at a higher quality.

+Basically it is a multiplier for the quality of items that spawn with below 100% quality.
+If this pickaxe was to spawn with 36% chance but quality multiplier was set to 2, then it would spawn at 72% quality.

+### Gun_Bullets_Full_Chance
+Percent chance, represented as a decimal, for gun bullets to spawn at full magazine.
+Value must be within a range of 0 to 1.

+### Gun_Bullets_Multiplier
+Multiplier on the amount of ammo in ranged weapons that spawn.
+When greater than "1", they will spawn with more ammo.

+For example if Maplestrike was randomized to spawn with 6 bullets, it will spawn with 12 bullets if this setting is set to 2.

+### Magazine_Bullets_Full_Chance
+Percent chance, represented as a decimal, for magazines to spawn at full capacity.
+Value must be within a range of 0 to 1.

+### Magazine_Bullets_Multiplier
+Multiplier on the amount of ammo in magazines that spawn.
+When greater than "1", they will spawn with more ammo.

+### Crate_Bullets_Full_Chance
+Percent chance, represented as a decimal, for ammunition crates to spawn at full capacity.
+Value must be within a range of 0 to 1.

+### Crate_Bullets_Multiplier
+Multiplier on the amount of ammo in ammunition crates that spawn.
+When greater than "1", they will spawn with more ammo.

 ### Has_Durability
 Original option for disabling item quality.
 If false, items spawn at 100% quality and their quality doesn't decrease.